 If so, starting a car wash business could be a great business idea which could generate a lot more cash than you think.
+As long as can get traders insurance, starting a car wash is an effective way to make money.
 Startup capital is low, overheads won’t run too high, and if the volume of traffic is right in your area, it’s something that will always be in demand.

 So what does starting a successful carwash require?
 Honestly, it’s pretty straightforward!

 Before starting any business it’s always good to gather as much information as possible.
 Starting a car wash is no exception.
 You’ll need to:

 1) Analyze the competition.
 Finding out who else runs a car wash in your area is a good first step.
 Figure out where they’re located, what they’re charging and what other services they offer.
 Think about what value you can bring to the market in order to compete.
 If they’ve been established for a long time in a small market, you’re going to have to offer something special to prize loyal customers away and break their entrenched habits.

 2) Discover possible locations.
 To succeed in the carwash business you’ll need a suitable location.
 It should be convenient for drivers and passersby to find and get to, should be able to facilitate multiple vehicles of various kinds at once, and should not be near any environmentally sensitive areas since there may be some runoff from water, soap, and other cleaning materials.
 Ideally, it should be near another business which sees a high volume of traffic (think supermarkets, malls, or highway service stations).
 A friend of mine suggested that it might be a good idea to get a van with a car vinyl wrap to improve company visibility when going between locations for jobs.

 - LoopNet is a great website for searching for commercial real estate for lease and purchase.